 - Conference and seminar registration fees

-- Books, publications, periodicals, subscriptions, reprints, newsletters, and video and audio recordings
+- Books, publications, periodicals, subscriptions, reprints, newsletters, video and audio recordings

 - Interlibrary loans to external libraries

-Use of the P-Card for non-Allowable Purchases are prohibited.
+Use of the P-Card for non-allowable purchases is prohibited.
 This list is not exhaustive but provides commonly purchased items that are prohibited.